mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 #### Testing

-Testing is performed similar to Part A.
+Testing is performed similar to part A.

 ### Part C